 Forgery refers to the crime of falsifying a document, signature, banknote, artwork, or other item in order to deceive others.
 It is a serious criminal offense that can result in significant legal penalties.
-This article provides an in-depth examination of the different types of forgery, common techniques used by forgers, methods for detecting falsified items, and measures for preventing fraud.
+This article provides an in-depth examination of various forms of forgery recognized under UAE law, the corresponding legal provisions, and the severe punishments that await those found guilty of such offenses.

 There are a few key aspects that generally distinguish forgeries from copies or replications: